richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

         "Content-Type": "application/octet-stream"
     }

-    # For general product detection, use "objects".
-    # For specialized "product vs gap" scenarios, you may need a custom model or specialized feature.
+    # Use the "tags" feature to extract descriptive keywords for image retrieval.
-    url = f"{ENDPOINT}/computervision/imageanalysis:analyze?api-version=2023-02-01-preview&features=objects"
+    url = f"{ENDPOINT}/computervision/imageanalysis:analyze?api-version=2023-02-01-preview&features=tags"

     response = requests.post(url, headers=headers, data=image_data)
     return response

-if IMAGEPATH_PRODUCTS and os.path.isfile(IMAGEPATH_PRODUCTS):
+if IMAGEPATH_SEARCH and os.path.isfile(IMAGEPATH_SEARCH):
-    response = recognize_products_on_shelves(IMAGEPATH_PRODUCTS)
+    response = search_photos_with_image_retrieval(IMAGEPATH_SEARCH)
     print(response.json())
 else:
-    print("IMAGEPATH_PRODUCTS is not defined or the file does not exist.
+    print("IMAGEPATH_SEARCH is not defined or the file does not exist.
 Please check your .env file.")
 ```

-Run the cell to send your product image (as specified by IMAGEPATH_PRODUCTS in your `.env` file) to the Azure AI Vision endpoint, and review the returned JSON to inspect the bounding boxes and labels for the detected products.
+Run the cell to send your search image (as specified by IMAGEPATH_SEARCH in your `.env` file) to the Azure AI Vision endpoint, and review the returned JSON to inspect the tags that describe the image.
-*Optional: If you have a custom model, append `&modelVersion=<YourModelName>` to the URL as needed.
-Refer to the [Azure AI Vision documentation](https://learn.microsoft.com/azure/cognitive-services/computer-vision/) for further details.*
+*Optional: Use the extracted tags to perform further image retrieval operations as needed.*

 ------------------------- ------------------------- -------------------------